jessebillpowell/configuring-AD/README.md

   *Create an OU called _ADMINS for administrative users

-  *Create an OU called _CLIENTS for client users.

   *Create a user named Jane Doe.
 Jane Doe will be added to the _ADMINS OU.
 Also, for this user to have admin privileges, Jane Doe must also be added to "Domain Admins"
    Security Group.